 How to Become a CPA

 Many schools offer programs for specific accounting fields such as a bachelor’s in internal auditing or an associate’s degree in bookkeeping.
 However, these days, the most common accounting certification is the Certified Public Accountant or CPA.
-Most states require 150 semester hours to sit for the CPA exam which typically requires education above the bachelor’s level.
+Most states require a master’s degree and/or 150 semester hours (which typically requires education above the bachelor’s level) to sit for the CPA exam.
 Once the required college hours have been completed, becoming a CPA requires passing a national exam as well as meeting a number of individual state requirements.

 Types of Accounting Certifications

-When choosing a career in accounting, it’s recommended to earn a bachelor’s degree in accounting.
-Once this is achieved, the majority of accounting students tend to work towards their certification as a Certified Public Accountant (CPA) to further their career.
+For people who are targeting a career in accounting, it’s recommended to earn a minimum of a bachelor’s degree in accounting.
+Many pursue a master’s degree in accounting.
+Once the degree is obtained, the majority of accounting students tend to work towards their certification as a Certified Public Accountant (CPA) to further their career.
 The duties required of a CPA include auditing, business compliance, tax accounting, fraud examination, forensic accounting, financial risk management, merger or acquisition appraisals, etc.

 Although a traditional CPA certification is certainly the most sought after in terms of employment, there are many other accounting certifications available:

 - Certified Information Systems Auditor (CISA)